Hotel Deals in San Francisco from $63

 Price by Week Day

-Average hotel price on Monday is just over $200.
+Average hotel price in San Francisco is just over $200 on Monday.

 Price by Month